HostGator Review: Is It Right for You?

 Yes.
 You can upgrade your HostGator plan to any type at any time by filling out a simple upgrade form onsite.
 The only cost would be the price difference between plans.
 This easy upgrade system is a great reason to start off on a cheaper shared plan.

-You can create any type of website with HostGator, including a blog, a photo gallery, an ecommerce store, and more.
+You can create any type of website with HostGator, it is best for small businesses, small websites; including a blog, a photo gallery, a portfolio, small ecommerce store, and more.
 HostGator is equipped to store and power whatever you can come up with!

 On a cloud hosting plan, website files exist on multiple shared servers rather than just one shared server.
 The main difference is reliability – if one cloud-hosted server goes down, then the other servers ensure that the website will still be available.